IssamLL/movies-recommender-system-collaborative-filtering/README.md

 # Collaborative Filtering Recommender System

-Welcome to the Collaborative Filtering Recommender System project!
-This project aims to build a recommendation engine that provides personalized recommendations to users based on their preferences and behavior, leveraging the power of Collaborative Filtering.
+This project aims to build a recommendation system that provides personalized movies recommendations to users based on their preferences and behavior, leveraging the power of Collaborative Filtering.

 ## Table of Contents